timbrist/timbrist.github.io/cv.md

 - Developed a CARLA autonomous driving agent using large language models like LLama2, GPT4o.
 - Developed a natural language narrations and reasoning for driving dataset from [BDD-X-dataset](https://github.com/JinkyuKimUCB/BDD-X-dataset), using GPT4o
 - Implement and finetuning the state-of-art method on BDD-X-dataset on [videollava](https://github.com/PKU-YuanGroup/Video-LLaVA)
-- Design experiments and evaluate results on metrics like BLUE, CIDEr.
+- Design experiments and evaluate results on metrics like BLUE, ROUGE and CIDEr.

 ### Summer Intern
 **University of Jyväskylä**